rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 ## The Toronto BBS Scene in February 1982

-On February 12 to 14 1982 I signed on to most of the known Toronto BBSs and printed out their basic system information and file catalogues from which I can write this historical overview.
+On February 12 to 14 1982 I signed on to most of the known Toronto BBSs for the first time and printed out their basic system information and file catalogues to my MX-80 printer from which I can write this historical overview.
 My first logons were as follows:

 | BBS Name | First Logon  |
 | :----- | :--- |